-- Since 2004, a commercial fishing plan has been developed in cooperation with the Columbia River Commercial Advisor Group (CRCAG) to maximize the catch of hatchery spring Chinook and minimize handle of ESA-listed upriver spring/summer Chinook and wild winter steelhead. - The Joint Staff will use the fishing plan as a guideline for managing the upcoming winter/spring season. - The Joint Staff met with the CRCAG to solicit input for potential 2015 spring salmon seasons.
-Based on the preseason forecasts, 4,000 Willamette hatchery spring Chinook and approximately 1,700 upriver spring Chinook are available for commercial harvest prior to a run size update.
-The upriver allocation will limit commercial harvest of Willamette spring Chinook.
+- Since 2004, a commercial fishing plan has been developed in cooperation with the Columbia River Commercial Advisor Group (CRCAG) to maximize the catch of hatchery spring Chinook and minimize handle of ESA-listed upriver spring/summer Chinook and wild winter steelhead. - The Joint Staff will use the fishing plan as a guideline for managing the upcoming winter/spring season. - The Joint Staff met with the CRCAG to solicit input for potential 2016 spring salmon seasons.
+Based on the preseason forecasts, approximately 7,150 Willamette hatchery spring Chinook and 1,200 upriver spring Chinook are available for commercial harvest prior to a run size update.
+The upriver allocation will again limit commercial harvest of Willamette spring Chinook.
 Prior to a runsize update, staff expects only one or two fishing periods will occur.

-2015 Winter/Spring Pre-Season Commercial Chinook Fishing Plan
+2016 Winter/Spring Pre-Season Commercial Chinook Fishing Plan ✓ Manage mainstem commercial fisheries to remain within commission allocation and catch balancing guidelines. \checkmark Test fishing is expected to occur on Sundays and/or Tuesdays beginning in mid-March. √ Compact hearings to occur on Mondays (and/or Wednesdays) if test fishing results are positive. √ Full-fleet fisheries are expected to occur on Tuesdays (and/or Thursdays) of each week, but may be scheduled on other days in order to maintain flexibility in developing fishing season √ Fisheries may be conducted during daylight and nighttime hours, dependent upon water conditions and to minimize conflicts between user groups. \checkmark Fisheries may occur in Zones 1-5. √ Based on test fishing results, fishing periods could begin by late March, primarily depending on steelhead abundance. \checkmark Only tangle net gear will be used (4 1 / 4 -inch mesh) unless adaptive management is initiated. \checkmark Additional fishing periods may occur after run size updates are available.

-- ✓ Manage mainstem commercial fisheries to remain within commission allocation and catch balancing guidelines. - ✓ Test fishing is expected to occur on Sundays and/or Tuesdays beginning in mid-March. - ✓ Compact hearings to occur on Mondays (and/or Wednesdays) if test fishing results are positive. - ✓ Full-fleet fisheries are expected to occur on Tuesdays (and/or Thursdays) of each week, but may be scheduled on other days in order to maintain flexibility in developing fishing seasons.
-Results from Tuesday fisheries will determine whether fishing occurs on Thursdays. - ✓ Fisheries may be conducted during daylight and nighttime hours, dependent upon water conditions and to minimize conflicts between user groups. - ✓ Fisheries may occur in Zones 1-5. - ✓ Based on test fishing results, fishing periods could begin by late March, primarily depending on steelhead abundance. - ✓ Only tangle net gear will be used (41⁄4-inch mesh) unless adaptive management is initiated. - ✓ Additional fishing periods may occur after run size updates are available. - ✓ Test fishing may continue throughout the winter/spring season to collect biological data and maintain historic test fishing databases. - In addition to the fishing plan, a set of general regulations typically in place during the winter/spring season will also be in effect.
+- There was significant support from the CRCAG for consideration of winter (March) opportunity using large-mesh gear in order to better access the commercial allocation of Willamette spring Chinook, but this would require enacting the adaptive management provision of the harvest reform policy. - In addition to the fishing plan, a set of general regulations typically in place during the winter/spring season will also be in effect.
 Such regulations include use of recovery boxes, limited soak times, live-capture certification, and cooperation with the on-board observation program.